-Apart from the employee or contractor the file relates to, authorised access is provided to the members of the Human Resources team at NSW Treasury, service providers (such as GovConnect, Contractor Central, myCareer, Department of Planning and Environment (DPE)) and appointed Audit officers.
+Apart from the employee or contractor the file relates to, authorised access is provided to the members of the Human Resources team at NSW Treasury, service providers (such as GovConnect, Contractor Central, myCareer, and appointed Audit officers.

 Employee records are stored in soft copy in the Human Resources systems and Objective files maintained by the respective service providers.
 This includes leave records, payroll processing information, leave accruals, medical certificates, and parental leave information.